So, you’re feeling inspired to run your own pub?

 Get talking to the customers, ask them pertinent questions about the pub and why they frequent it.

-Even better, if you can put together a questionnaire for customers, you can include their answers in your business plan.
+Even better, put together a questionnaire for customers, you can include their answers in your business plan.
 Aim for a minimum of 20 responses.

 The pub’s recent history: Get access to the pub’s turnover and rent price – and illustrate how this has changed over time.
 Often, the pub companies or breweries who own the premises will be able to provide you this information.
 Alternatively, if it’s a freehold pub, a business agent may provide the same data.